 Open Source Software

 According to a survey of information technology executives and business managers performed by CIO.com, 53% of organizational enterprise is already using open source software.
-Approximately 80% of an IT budget is used for standard operations and 30% of that budget goes directly into paying the salaries of employees performing routine maintenance.
+Approximately 80% of an information technology budget is used for standard operations and 30% of that budget goes directly into paying the salaries of employees performing routine maintenance.
 Given the requirement to streamline budget, there are less discretionary funds and capital for investment in hardware and software technology.
-IT management is increasingly turning to open source software to address this issue.
+Management is increasingly turning to open source software to address this issue.

 Open source software is not an all or nothing decision; it can be utilized in hybrid combinations with commercial software.